Fitbit Charge 6 review

 (Image credit: Future)

-In another first for Fitbits, the Charge 6 also integrates with Google Maps.
-Once you’ve set this up on your phone (I had to update my Google Maps app on my iPhone), you can pair the two devices.
 Once you’ve clicked start on Google Maps, you can follow directions from your wrist using the corresponding app on the Charge 6.
 It’s probably not a feature I’d use day to day, but would definitely come in handy on runs and hikes abroad, or longer dog walks.

-Fitbit Charge 6 review: Battery life
+Fitbit Charge 6 review: battery life

-run settings on the Fitbit Charge 6
+Run settings on the Fitbit Charge 6

 (Image credit: Future)

 Of course, metrics like the always-on display will drain your Fitbit’s battery life much faster.
 During testing, we found that when this wasn’t turned on, Fitbit’s estimate was pretty-much accurate.
-It also took around two hours for the watch to go from 0 to fully charged.
+It also took around two hours for the watch to go from dead to fully charged.

 If you’re trying to decide between this and the slightly cheaper Fitbit Inspire 3, I’d spend a little more and invest in the Fitbit Charge 6, purely for the built-in GPS and the extra workout modes.
-If you’re looking for more of a smartwatch, your best bet is to spend more and go for the Fitbit Sense 2, which is definitely a lot more advanced.

-Finally, if you’re a dedicated runner, this isn’t the tracker for you (and I’d argue no fitness tracker will be).
 Spend $20 more and buy the Garmin Forerunner 55, which is far more user-friendly on the run and still allows you to track multiple sports zones and your sleep, see suggested workouts, and get accurate recovery data.

 Jane McGuire